 A conflict of interest occurs when a board member has a substantial interest in an agreement, arrangement, or transaction in which the condominium corporation is or will become a party to.

 For example, a conflict of interest would occur if a board member owns a property management company and the condominium corporation is thinking of hiring the company.
-In this type of situation, the board member must disclose his or her interest in the company to the other board members.
+In this type of situation, the board member must disclose their interest in the company to the other board members.
 The board member also cannot vote on that matter.

 Abide by the law

 It is important that board members understand their responsibilities and act according to the CPA, regulations, and bylaws.
 There are serious consequences for not complying with the law.
-For example, if a corporation fails to comply with the CPA, each board member can be found guilty of an offence and be liable for up to $5,000.
-The corporation and individual board members can also be sued in Court for engaging in improper conduct.
+For example, the corporation and individual board members can be sued in Court for engaging in improper conduct.

 Act fairly and consider the interests of owners, the corporation and the board

 A board member should always act fairly when dealing with owners, the condo corporation, and other board members.
 Otherwise, board members and the corporation can be sued for carrying on improper conduct.
-Situations that may be considered improper conduct, as it applies to condominium board members and corporations, include the following:
+Situations that may be considered improper conduct, as it applies to condominium board members and corporations, include:

 Condo board conduct: expert tips